CAMSCSC/GitBook-Learn/home/constitution/constitution.md

 ### Article IX – Budgeting and Fundraisers

-The Vice President and the sponsoring teacher will be in charge of the budgeting.
+The Treasurer and the sponsoring teacher will be in charge of the budgeting.
 There will be no fundraising in the club unless the president chooses to have one.
-However, the Vice President and President should actively seek to obtain sponsorships to host regional computer science competitions or hackathons as well as to award top members at the end of a school year.
+However, the Presidents should actively seek to obtain sponsorships to host regional computer science competitions or hackathons as well as to award top members at the end of a school year.
 Any prize money obtained from competitions will be used at the discretion of the board members and sponsoring teacher.

-Article X – Club Meetings and Minimum Number Quorum
+### Article X – Club Meetings and Minimum Number Quorum

 Club meetings will be held in the sponsoring teacher’s room unless otherwise stated.
 A minimum of 5 members (excluding the board members) will be required for a meeting.
 This can be amended.
 Club meetings should consist of at least one new lesson, challenge, and/or walkthrough.